RafeHatfield/yarl/ROADMAP.md

 - Achievement system (first kill, 100 kills, reach level 10, etc.)
 - Profile selection/creation UI
 - Leaderboard display (local only)

+**Wands System** (1-2 weeks)
+- **Rechargeable spell items**: Like scrolls but with multiple charges!
+- **Wand Types**: Wand of Fireball, Wand of Lightning, Wand of Healing, etc.
+- **Charge System**:
+  - Each wand starts with 3-10 charges
+  - Using a wand consumes 1 charge
+  - Empty wands remain in inventory
+- **Recharging Mechanic**:
+  - "Feed" matching scrolls to wands to recharge them
+  - E.g., use Fireball Scroll on empty Wand of Fireball → +1 charge
+  - Intuitive: drag scroll onto wand or use scroll while targeting wand
+  - Makes scrolls valuable even when you have wands
+- **Benefits over Scrolls**:
+  - More reliable (no RNG on finding them)
+  - Encourages long-term planning
+  - Trade-off: rarer to find, but reusable
+- **Wand Durability**:
+  - Max charges decrease over time (e.g., 10 → 9 → 8...)
+  - Eventually wands "wear out" and break
+  - Creates item sink and progression

 **Manual Level Design - Tier 3** (3-4 weeks)
 - Full ASCII map crafting